 Reichstag building

 The seat of the German Bundestag is also a popular excursion destination in Berlin.
 Of particular interest are the guided tours through the halls, some of which include a visit to the plenary chamber, the heart of the Bundestag.
 There is also access to the dome of the Reichstag, from where you can enjoy a wonderful view of Berlin.
-There are also an offer for a guided tour of the entire government district with a final visit to the dome.
+There is also an offer for a guided tour of the entire government district with a final visit to the dome.

 Victory Column